-Everyone is looking for playroom ideas — having small spaces to store many toys is a big problem — but it can be easily fixed!
+Everyone is looking for playroom storage hacks — having small spaces to store many toys is a big problem — but it can be easily fixed!
 Here’s how!

 Once upon a time I was a mom with many small children and I wanted to have things that interested them and engaged their mind, but we had an 1,100 square foot house, with about 50 square feet to hold all of our toys/playing.
 I needed LOTS of playroom storage and organization ideas and hacks!

 Do not miss my 5 word organization challenge: